Building a strong digital presence requires:

 Meaning that you're able to make the most out of your marketing budget!

 Before you can install a Facebook Pixel you will need a Facebook Business Manager account.
 This is a really simple process that anybody with a Facebook profile can undertake in a few easy steps.

-When you have a business manager account and you’re logged in, you’ll need to click on the three-line icon at the top right of the screen and select the ‘Pixels’ option:
+When you have a business manager account and you’re logged in, you’ll see a main menu on the left side of the screen.
+Click on the 'Events Manager' option:

 After this, all you’ll need to do is name your pixel and enter your website’s URL (this is optional if your site isn’t live yet):

 There are three different ways to install a FB pixel:

 - Use an integration or tag manager: Copy and paste a code into the appropriate place in your CMS backoffice (e.g. WordPress, Shopify, SquareSpace)